 In the end, you should get a table looking like this:

 - Typically, 5 is a “medium” sized story for a sprint.

 - Anything larger than 8 to 13 requires decomposition.

 - Anything larger than 20 is unknown.
-It needs further discussion, examination and decomposition before you can size it effectively.
+It needs further discussion, examination, and decomposition before you can size it effectively.

 Such “silent classification” is a powerful estimation instrument in agile environments.
 It eliminates unnecessary debate and encourages focused thinking.
-The dynamic estimation approaches (often purposefully limited in time) help people discuss user stories and dive deeper into the ways of their realisation.
+The dynamic estimation approaches (often purposefully limited in time) help people discuss user stories and dive deeper into the ways of their realization.

 The method allows you to estimate a great number of user stories for a short time.
 I know the cases when a team estimated 40 stories in 1.5 hours.
 At Rocketech, we successfully discuss and estimate 12-15 user stories for an hour.

 The swimlane sizing requirements don’t include the active discussion participation of every team member.
 Although the entire team is present at the exercise, it’s not mandatory to express your thoughts if you don’t want to, unlike in planning poker.